arruw/google-kickstart-me/README.md

 ```

 ### Contributing
-You are must welcome to submit a pull request of any kind (bug fixes, better UI design,
+You are most welcome to submit a pull request of any kind (bug fixes, better UI design,
 optimization, additional tests, refactoring,
 add support for additional programming language, new feature...)